raspberrypilearning/cress-egg-heads/en/step_6.md

 from picamzero import Camera

 cam = PiCamera()
+cam.capture_sequence(
+        "cress.jpg",
+        num_images=12,
-cam.capture_sequence("cress.jpg", num_images=12, interval=2, make_video=True)
+        interval=2,
+        make_video=True
+)
 --- /code ---

 --- /task ---

 --- task ---
-Save and run your program.
-This program will take 12 images, at 2 seconds apart.
-It will also create a video called `cress.mp4` using the images.
+Save and run your program, then look at the images that have been taken.
+The program will also create a video called `cress.mp4` using the images.
 --- /task ---

 Now that you know how to use `capture_sequence` to create a time-lapse, you can set it up to run over a longer period of time by changing the parameters.